-When the community yard sale rolled around this year, I just couldn’t muster the excitement for it.
-It is a way to get rid of stuff, but I didn’t have the heart to haul my discards outside at 6 a.m. only to stand in the heat for hours and haggle with shoppers over a buck or two.
+When the community yard sale rolls around, do you struggle to muster excitement for it?
+Yes, it is a way to get rid of stuff.
+But who has the heart to haul discards outside at 6 a.m. only to stand in the heat for hours and haggle with shoppers over a buck or two?
 And then, at the end of the day, there’s all the stuff that remains.

-The good news is that there are so many alternatives for getting rid of things that are no longer useful — including many things that have been hard to shed in the past.
-Instead of taking things to the landfill (where in many cases you will be charged to get rid of things) these solutions not only allow you to find a good home for your old stuff, but you also may make some money, or at least get a tax deduction for donating it.
+The good news is that there are alternatives for getting rid of things that are no longer useful — including many items that have been hard to shed in the past.
+Instead of taking things to the landfill — where they might charge you to get rid of them — these solutions allow you to find a good home for your old stuff.
+As a bonus, you might also make some money, or at least get a tax deduction for donating it.

-Here are my favorite places to go when saddled with hard-to-get-rid-of things:
+Here are some hard-to-get-rid-of things. and my favorite places to go when saddled with them:

 Large household goods and appliances